-From Watsons Bay, take a ferry directly to Manly, which is just 15 minutes away.
+Take a ferry from Watsons Bay directly to Manly, just 15 minutes away.

-As soon as you arrive at the wharf, follow the signs and find The Corso, which is the pedestrian street with surf shops, cafes, pubs and restaurants.
-Walkthrough The Corso promenade until you reach Manly Beach.
-You can rent a surfboard and spend some time in the water or head over to Shelly Beach for standup paddleboarding or snorkelling.
+As soon as you arrive at the wharf, follow the signs and find The Corso, which is a pedestrian street with surf shops, cafes, pubs and restaurants.
+Walk through The Corso promenade until you reach Manly Beach.
+You can rent a surfboard, spend some time in the water, or head to Shelly Beach for standup paddleboarding or snorkelling.

 Continue north, and you will find the Curl Curl Boardwalk, a paved path that will take you to Curl Curl Beach.
 At the end of the beach, look for the Tea Tree Lookout, which is a scenic spot with a lookout point and a picnic area.

-And if you still have time, continue on the Dee Why Coastal Walk, and it will lead you to Dee Why Beach, the last beach on your coastal tour of Northern Beaches.
-It is a spot that hosts many sports events and special events, including fireworks on New Year’s Eve.
+And if you still have time, continue on the Dee Why Coastal Walk, which will lead you to Dee Why Beach, the last beach on your coastal tour of Northern Beaches.
+It is a spot that hosts many sports and special events, including fireworks on New Year’s Eve.

 From Dee Why Beach, the easiest way to get back to CBD is by taking the bus.
-Find a bus stop on Pittwater Road and hop on B1 bus and make your way back to the city.
+Find a bus stop on Pittwater Road, hop on the B1 bus, and make your way back to the city.

 Where to eat in Manly